Learn five ways to prep your home for school!

 5 Ways to Prep Your Home for School

-Take some time to go through your kids’ clothes and sort out what does not fit anymore.
+Take some time to review your kids’ clothes and sort out what does not fit anymore.
 Make a list of essentials needed.
-Depending on your weather, you may need to purchase some fall clothes.
+This will help you focus when you go shopping on what you actually need.

-School Supplies Organization
+3) School Supplies Organization + Shopping

 Make a school space at home- I absolutely love what Sumer did with her space for learning at home!